-The Lewisham Council site tells me these gardens have a dog exercice area and a playground, and that the two parts of the gardens are separated by the railway line, while LGO does not list the gardens at all.
-The Brockley Central Blogspot describes this in 2014 as ‘…Perhaps the most mistreated of the Brockley parks, Friendly Gardens is a pleasant slope of grass running parallel with Friendly Street and Lucas Street.
+The Lewisham Council site tells me that Friendly Gardens in Lewisham has a dog exercice area and a playground, and that the two parts of the gardens are separated by the railway line, while LGO does not list the gardens at all.
+In 2014 The Brockley Central Blogspot describes the park as ‘…Perhaps the most mistreated of the Brockley parks, Friendly Gardens is a pleasant slope of grass running parallel with Friendly Street and Lucas Street.
 A little too small and vertiginous for many people to spend much time in and often blighted by litter, it is a pretty spot which nonetheless sometimes has a touch of Kes about it…’.
 Fortunately there is now a Friends of Friendly Gardens and obviously I needed to take a look!

-The gardens between Thornville Street and Lewisham Way (the larger area on the left of the plan below) were well-used on both occasions that I visited: filled with schoolchildren and parents in mid-afternoon, and then, later in another afternoon, groups of people just enjoying the sunshine, or perhaps taking a short cut home, away from the traffic on the busy Lewisham Way.
-There are some wooden ‘structures’ but for a playground the equipment seemed quite limited to me.
+The gardens between Thornville Street and Lewisham Way (the larger area on the left of the plan below) were well-used on both occasions that I visited.
+There were schoolchildren and parents in mid-afternoon, and then, later in another afternoon, groups of people just enjoying the sunshine, or perhaps taking a short cut home, away from the traffic on busy Lewisham Way.
+While there are some wooden ‘structures’ but for a playground the equipment seemed quite limited to me.

 The trees are mainly around the edges of the gardens, and some new trees have been planted.
 There are also a few shrubs, but on the whole these gardens look a little sad and the borders would benefit from ‘gardening’!

-There are several entrances into the gardens: from Lewisham Way, Lucas Street, Thornville Street, and Friendly Street.
+Several entrances lead into the gardens: from Lewisham Way, Lucas Street, Thornville Street, and Friendly Street.

 Glendale manages the gardens and seem to visit regularly; the overflowing bin on my first visit had been cleared two days later.
 Perhaps there should be larger bins?
 Or even bins which are closed?
-The park sign needs replacing too – perhaps that is the responsibility of the Council?
+Signage needs replacing too – perhaps that is the responsibility of the Council?

 The Railway Meadow over the railway separates the two sections of the park and is locked.
 But alongside the lower edge of the meadow is a narrow path alongside the houses and this has been gardened – really pretty!

 The lower section of the park, between Oscar Street and Friendly Street, is for dog walkers and this is the peaceful area.
-Clean, and filled with large and beautiful trees, it was very unexpected.
+It is clean, and filled with large and beautiful trees, and it was very unexpected.
 I have driven past here numerous times but it feels quite different when you walk through the park.

 The Prince Alfred pub in Albyn Street, at one entrance to the park, has now been converted to flats.
 There used to be numerous pubs in the area: The Flower of Kent at the top and the Royal Albert at the bottom of Florence Road, The Royal George in Tanners Hill, The Royal Standard (also in Albyn Street), the Brookmill, and various others in Deptford High Street.